Localization theorem for homological vector fields

 On the other hand, localization theorems have proven to be powerful tools in computations of integrals and cohomology, providing vast generalizations of previously understood results.
 As an important example for us, in \cite{schwarzzaborsupersymlocal} a localization theorem was proven for computing Berezin integrals on a supermanifold when the volume form admits an odd symmetry satisfying sufficiently nice properties.
-This was recently used in \cite{SS22} to prove a `splitting 'property of distinguished subgroups of certain (almost) simple supergroups, which analogizes the definition of Sylow subgroups in the finite characteristic setting.
+This was recently used in \cite{SS22} and \cite{SV} to prove `splitting 'properties of distinguished subgroups of certain (almost) simple supergroups, which analogizes the definition of Sylow subgroups in the finite characteristic setting.
 In this paper, our hypotheses are not too far from the ones of \cite{schwarzzaborsupersymlocal}, except that we work in the algebraic category.

 More precisely, suppose that $X$ is a smooth affine supervariety with odd vector field $Q$, such that $Q^2$ acts semisimply on $\Bbbk[X]$.
 Then if $Q$ vanishes on a smooth subvariety $Y$, such that it acts in a certain nondegenerate way on the normal bundle of $Y$ in $X$, we show that $DS_Q\Bbbk[X]=\Bbbk[Y]$.
 One can view this theorem as a generalization of a result which is already known: that if $Q$ is non-vanishing on all of $X$, then $DS_Q\Bbbk[X]=0$.